TKTheTechie/graphql-solace-subscriptions/README.md

 This package implements the AsyncIterator Interface and PubSubEngine Interface from the [graphql-subscriptions](https://github.com/apollographql/graphql-subscriptions) package.
-It allows you to connect your subscriptions manager to the Solace PubSub+ broker to support horizontally scalable subscriptions setup.
+It allows you to connect your subscriptions manager to the Solace PubSub+ broker to support a horizontally scalable subscriptions setup.

 ## Installation